ibmverse/verse-developer/_docs/en/03-add-action-for-mail-compose.md

 - This action uses the `path` property to specify were it is displayed in the Verse UI
 - Using `mail.compose` as the path will cause the action to be displayed in the toolbar in the mail compose window
 - The action will also be available when replying to or forwarding a mail
-- The action is always displayed in the overflow menu of the toolbar
+- The action is always displayed in the "More actions" dropdown menu of the toolbar